|

 If the restrictor is used to control the steady state flow then

-insufficient extra gas is available at the start to purge the MIG gun nozzle
+insufficient extra gas is available at each start to purge the MIG gun nozzle

 and weld start area of moisture laden air.
 This causes similar problems